 Fish Coloration: Affects and Getting the Most Out of It

-Marine and tropical fish are some of the most colorful and vibrant animals you’ll find in and out of the water.
-That’s probably why so many of us keep aquariums in our home to observe an almost endless variety of color, hues and patterns fish have.
-Their appearance can be bright and bold or intricate and subtle.
+Marine and tropical fish are some of the most colorful and vibrant animals you’ll find in nature, in and out of the water.
+That’s probably why so many of us keep aquariums in our homes, to observe the almost endless variety of color, hues, and patterns of fish.
 No matter what kind of fish you keep, you want them to look their best.
-Genetics plays a major role in determining how colorful a fish is.
-The color, patterns and markings on fish species have been “locked in” by nature or selective captive breeding.
-But have you ever had a fish, or a tank of fish, lose its good looks?
-There are reasons why a fish isn’t as bright as it used to be.
-We’ll explore these reasons why fish lose color and how to avoid them.
-But first, a brief look at the biology of fish coloration.

 The color patterns you see on the fish are due to specialized pigment-containing cells called chromatophores, complimented by another cell type iridophores.
 Chromatophores are located on the skin and eyes of the fish.
-These cells, through complex biochemistry, allow the fish to adjust their colors to blend into their environment, to attract a mate or show emotion.
+These cells, through complex biochemistry, allow the fish to adjust their colors in order to blend into their environment, attract a mate, or show emotion.

 Poor water quality negatively affects fish health.
 When a fish is under stress due to a water quality issue, the normally vibrant colors may not be as bright.
 That’s because the fish’s biochemistry is not working as it should.
 The chromatophores are influenced by the overall condition of the fish.
 The obvious solution is monitoring and maintaining your tank’s water quality: pH, temperature, nitrate, phosphate, ammonia, etc. Don’t skip testing by using your fish as a “water quality meter.”
 The idea is to test the aquarium water before something gets way out of balance.

-Bully stress - Sometimes a fish will develop faded or darkened colors when they are under “mental” stress.
-If a fish is being bullied by an aggressive tank-mate you’ll often notice a dramatic change in color.
+Aggression from other fish causes stress which can influence a fish's coloration.
+If a fish is being bullied by an aggressive tank-mate you’ll often notice a dramatic change in color or dark spots show up.
 Some fish prefer to have a cave or planted area to retreat to.
 When forced to be in the open, shy fish may become stressed and lose their natural coloration.
 This is probably a defense tactic to blend into the surroundings and avoid attention.
-Observe your fish’s behavior to determine if its unhappy about conditions in the aquarium.
-You may be able to solve the problem by rearranging some rocks or plants, or providing more cover for the fish.
+Observe your fish’s behavior to determine if it's unhappy about conditions in the aquarium.
+You may be able to solve the problem by rearranging some rocks or plants or providing more cover for the fish.